pace/cloud-sdk-android/docs/index.md

 ### Setup
 **Note:** For authorization and session ending please make sure that the `appAuthRedirectScheme` is set in your app's `build.gradle` file as described in the general [setup](#setup) section.

-The parameter `additionalCaching` defines if *IDKit* persists the session additionally to the native WebView/Browser caching.

 To initialize the *IDKit* you have to pass an `CustomOIDConfiguration` to the `Configuration` of the `PACECloudSDK.setup(...)` method.
 If own identity provider endpoints should be used, they can also be set via the `CustomOIDConfiguration`.
+If you want to perform the authorization and end session requests in a WebView instead of the [Chrome Custom Tab](https://developer.chrome.com/multidevice/android/customtabs), you have to set the `integrated` attribute of the `CustomOIDConfiguration` to `true`.

 This example shows the initialization with the development environment.
 For production apps, set `environment = Environment.PRODUCTION`.
 ```kotlin